cf/ClassyJS/README.md

 Javascript With Classes

-ClassyJS is a Object Oriented subset of Javascript
+ClassyJS is a Object Oriented subset of javascript.

 The compiler is written in javascript, and compiles to javascript.